SolarHive

 User Research

-We also spoke with an Energy Expert from AES Indiana.
+We also spoke with an Energy Expert from AES Indiana, one of the state's largest utility providers.
+What they shared made a lot of things click.

 Qoute